evolvingstuff/vdw2/content/posts/vitamin-d-for-the-prevention-and-treatment-of-pancreatic-cancer.md

 {
-  "title": "Vitamin D for the prevention and treatment of pancreatic cancer", "slug": "vitamin-d-for-the-prevention-and-treatment-of-pancreatic-cancer", "aliases": [
+    "title": "Vitamin D for the prevention and treatment of pancreatic cancer", "slug": "vitamin-d-for-the-prevention-and-treatment-of-pancreatic-cancer",
+    "aliases": [
         "/Vitamin+D+for+the+prevention+and+treatment+of+pancreatic+cancer+-+July+2009",
         "/1490"
     ],
     "tiki_page_id": 1490,
     "date": "2011-03-18",
     "categories": [
         "Cancer - Pancreatic",
         "Treatment by Vitamin D"
+    ],
+    "tags": [
+        "Cancer - Pancreatic",
+        "Treatment by Vitamin D",
+        "cancer",
+        "pancreatic cancer",
+        "vitamin d"
     ]
 }

 &nbsp;